Should I Participate in Lent?

 God sees us as we really are.
 And He understands our intentions.
 Something to keep at the forefront of our minds when we’re tempted to participate in something for religious reasons.

 I by no means judge anyone’s decision to participate in Lent.
-I know only what God has spoken to me about it through His Word and the conviction of the Holy Spirit.
-Which is why I won’t be participating.
-Here’s why—it’s this question that I’ve had to ask myself:
+But we need to be very careful about what God has spoken to us through His Word and the conviction of the Holy Spirit.
+So we would each do well to ask ourselves this:

 Is God really glorified by my decision to give up something or change my behavior for a season?

-How could I dare to compare any such trifling thing to the love, sacrifice, and precious blood of my dear Savior?
+How could we dare to compare any such trifling thing to the love, sacrifice, and precious blood of our dear Savior?

-To give up a weekly coffee drink, social media time, or a favorite hobby with the idea that it honors Jesus’ shed blood for my sins feels almost blasphemous to me.
+To give up a weekly coffee drink, social media time, or a favorite hobby with the idea that it compares to Christ’s suffering or in some way honors Jesus’ shed blood for our sins shows a very flippant attitude to His sacrifice on the cross.

 He is worth so much more.

-Worthy of my devotion every day of my life.
+Worthy of our devotion every day of our lives.

-Worthy of my reading His word every day.
+Worthy of our reading His Word every day.

-Of going to Him in continual prayer throughout my day.
+Of going to Him in continual prayer throughout our day.

-Of acknowledging Him and inviting Him into every situation in my life.
+Of acknowledging Him and inviting Him into every situation in our lives.

 Worthy of my praise.